Guide: Using Excel with Databox

 - When you connect an Excel workbook in Databox, the connection is dependent on the location of the Excel workbook and the access level of the user who connected the Excel workbook.
 If any of these are changed, the Data Source will disconnect in Databox.

 In the Data Preview, you will only see the first 1,000 rows from your Excel worksheet.
 Additional rows are still included in the Custom Metric, they just are not visible in the Data Preview.

-In order to connect Excel files via OneDrive to Databox, the individual file must be shared with the user.
+Our Integration supports basic OneDrive available through Microsoft Account.
+To connect files, the individual file must be shared with the user.
 Files that were shared with a user on the Folder level will not be listed in Databox during the connection flow and cannot be connected in Databox by the shared user.

 - Pivot Tables are not currently supported and cannot be synced with Databox.